disclosure: we were provided with an RSPB media pass but as entry was free we didn’t need to use it.

 I will be totally honest, I was slightly apprehensive.
 I love woodland walks and the like, but when it’s just the two of us, I feel very insecure and tend to avoid these situations.
 Safety in numbers etc. Anyway, the website gave clear instructions and the Sat Nav got us to the car park.
 I was quite reassured to see a decent number of cars in the car park.

-My next concern was how other visitors would take to a less than quiet Monkey traipsing through the undergrowth.
+My next concern was how other visitors would take to a less than quiet little boy traipsing through the undergrowth.
 I had said to him that he might need to quieten down so as not to scare the birds off – he took zero notice of that advice!

 So off we went on our first Otmoor Nature Reserve adventure.

 Wow!
 All that wildlife spotted last month.
-We started on the ‘Visitor Trail’, Monkey finding a few muddy puddles to jump in as we walked.
+We started on the ‘Visitor Trail’, my son finding a few muddy puddles to jump in as we walked.
 We saw lots of different leaves, some different mini beasts and stopped every so often to pick and eat blackberries – yum.

 Even the weather behaved.
-We didn’t see a great deal of birds ourselves.
+We didn’t see a lot of birds ourselves.
 We made it to the Hide and did see a Kestrel, and some waterfowl.
-There was a White Egret lurking behind a bank but he just didn’t want to say hello to Monkey and I. The other people in the hide were great with Monkey, they offered him their binoculars but he was a bit unsure.
-They shared their knowledge and were very good about Monkey being in their midst.
+There was a White Egret lurking behind a bank but he just didn’t want to say hello to us.
+The other people in the hide were great with my son, they offered him their binoculars but he was a bit unsure.
+They shared their knowledge and were very good about him being in their midst.

 I emailed the mini beast photos to Guru Gramps for identification – our family bible!

-We’ll definately be back to explore the reserve in more detail now we have our bearings, and it’s given me the confidence to explore further afield now.
+We’ll definitely be back to explore the reserve in more detail now we have our bearings, and it’s given me the confidence to explore further afield now.

 Look here for more information on the RSPB and locations for their reserves.
 It’s not just about spotting birds – wonderful nature walks, being outside, exploring the countryside – got to be worth it!